Supported by the Yidan Prize project funds

 Rates of DLD are like those of dyslexia, at around 7%.
 Although this project focuses on English-speaking children, DLD are found all over the world, and across languages.
 That suggests the root causes of DLD are separate from any specific language.

-It's important to know because human speech is the single most complex sound our brains have to analyse—but language is absolutely fundamental to how we communicate, learn, and thrive.
+It's important to know because human speech is the single most complex sound our brains have to analyze — but language is absolutely fundamental to how we communicate, learn, and thrive.
 Usha and her team are now focusing on children with developmental language disorder (DLD), to understand how their language learning might differ from both dyslexic and typically developing children.

 By scanning children’s brains while they’re listening to speech or rhythmic stimuli, the team are working on identifying where problems with rhythm develop.
 That could, for the first time, give us a clear picture of the neural origins of DLD.